-- (1) Section 48, as inserted by the amendment Act, section 178, applies only in relation to information given under an investigation requirement made on or after the commencement. - (2) Section 48, as in force from time to time before the commencement, continues to apply in relation to a document given under an investigation requirement made before the commencement, as if the amendment Act, section 178 had not been enacted. - (3) In this section-
+- (1) Section 48, as inserted by the amendment Act, section 178, applies only in relation to information given under an investigation requirement made on or after the commencement. - (2) Section 48, as in force from time to time before the commencement, continues to apply in relation to a document given under an investigation requirement made before the amendment Act means the Court and Civil Legislation Amendment Act 2017.

+(3) In this section-